For urgent consular assistance call

 Take care when using public transport.

-Due to safety and security concerns, Australian Government officials and their families are advised not to use public transport, except taxis.
+Due to safety and security concerns, Australian Government officials and their families are advised to use public transport services in Israel and the West Bank that include security screening of passengers and luggage.
+This does not apply to taxis.

 Don't travel by sea to the coast of Gaza.
 See Safety